Submitted by JonathanMosen on Sun, 06/28/2020 - 00:24

-After you've been entertained with the 50th anniversary Abbey Road album on The Mosen Explosion, don't touch that dial and join me for The Early Years where you'll enjoy the best music from Rock and Roll's Golden Age (its first quarter century) with an occasional nod to other decades and genres.
+Affter you've enjoyed Mushroom FM's tech magazine show, Mosen At Large, this afternoon from 02:00 to 05:00, during which I hope all your tech questions get answered, don't touch that dial and join me in The Early Years where and when you'll enjoy the best music from Rock and Roll's Golden Age (its first quarter century) with an occasional nod to other decades and genres.

 Only on Mushroom escape: